r-zenine/sam/README.md

 ```
 you can use the `{{ variable }}` syntax to refer to variables defined in your `vars_file`

-`ssam` will first prompt your for a choice for each dependant `variable`.
+`sam` will first prompt your for a choice for each dependant `variable`.
 Once this is done, it will replace each `variable` with it's corresponding choice and run the resulting command.

 ### Variables :
 in your `vars_file`, you can define variables. variables can either have a static list of choices or can get their choices dynamically by running a command. the `from_command` option expects one choice per line in the output command.